 Four Royal Agricultural Winter Fair Posters told the story of Canada's annual show window of agriculture.
 2006 “A Royal ABC”, 2007 “75 Years of Innovation”, 2008 “Celebrating the Best of the Best”, and 2009 “A Royal 123”.
 “ABC Muskoka” has gone around the world, the little book of lino cuts is in its 7th printing.
 The Heritage Sports Project, 1529 (and counting) torso images examine the development of equipment, aerial views the playing sites of the NFL, NHL, MLB, NBA and NCAA from 1868 to 2018.

-In 2018, again with the support of the Toronto Mounted Unit, her group of horse loving artists are studying the horses and riders from life, no cameras, at the CNE Horse Palace.
-The 12 week's program of 24 practical lessons are now available in book for making better pictures.
-Just Horses©2018 was released in January 2018
+In 2018, again with the support of the Toronto Mounted Unit, her group of horse loving artists studied the horses and riders from life, no cameras, at the CNE Horse Palace once a week for 12 weeks.
+Just Horses©2018 was released in January 2018 as 24 practical lessons,

 Her pictures are for those seeking works for smaller modern spaces.
 Domestic animals and their people, in formal or informal settings, in the home, in the barn, ring or field.
 Most landscape works are in Muskoka.
 She”s won a few awards, had a few solo and many group exhibitions along the way.
 Nola is a signing member of the Toronto Watercolour Society, an associate of the Society of Canadian Artists, The Editor of the Banbury Brief for The Banbury Watercolour Workshops studio program.
 She's also a member of The Colored Pencil Society of America and the East York Garden Club.

 Make pictures everyday.
 Teach others the skills they need to make their pictures, better.